kgadhia6/PersonalProjects/2023/DESCRIPTIONS.md

 \textrm{This is a variant of a reaction-diffusion equation}
 ```

 HeatDiffusion.py: Generates a 2D animation of "heat" diffusing across an object, where the equation is that partial derivative of the heat function "u" over time is equal to the laplacian of u.
-Utilizes numpy, and matpltolib.
+Utilizes numpy, and matplotlib.
 Also uses the built-in Python C-math library.

+ODEPlotter2D.py: Plots the phase map and specified solution curves of 2D systems of differential equations.
+Currently configured to Van der Pol Oscillator system.
+Utilizes numpy, and matplotlib.